jaames/flipnote.js/docs/recipes.md

 ## Flipnote WAV export

-This section assumes you have already opened your Flipnote as a {@link Flipnote} object called `note`.
+flipnote.js also comes with a built-in WAV encoder, for converting Flipnote audio tracks into a standard audio format.x This section assumes you have already opened your Flipnote as a {@link Flipnote} object called `note`.

 ### Encode WAV (web, node)